DorAzaria/Ariel_OOP_Ex2/README.md

 * the data folder
 * the resource folder (for graphics and animations)

-You can run the game in two options:
+You can run the game in two options: <br>
-Enter this command in the Command Prompt:  `java -jar Ex2.jar ID Level_Number ` or double-click on the Ex2.jar file and follow the following instructions:
+Enter this command in the Command Prompt:  `java -jar Ex2.jar ID Level_Number ` <br>
+or double-click on the Ex2.jar file and follow the following instructions:
 ![](https://i.ibb.co/ZhZFqqP/login.jpg)
 * Enter your ID number.